picoders1/HEALTH-INSURANCE-RENEWAL-PREDICTION-and-CUSTOMER-SEGMENTATION-ANALYSIS/README.md

 HTML, CSS, JS: Cascading Style Sheets (CSS) are used for presenting documents written in a markup language such as HTML.
 CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.

-Flask: Flask helps end users interact with your Python code (in this case our ML models) directly from their web browser without needing any libraries, or code files.
+Flask: Flask helps end users interact with your Python code (in this case our ML models) directly from their web browser without needing any libraries or code files.

 Tableau: A tool we used for visualization.